Latif1218/Fastapi_Project_1/README.md

 # Fastapi_Project_1
 ## PIZZA DELIVERY API
 This is a REST API for a Pizza delivery service built for fun and learning with FastAPI, SQLAlchemy and PostgreSQL.
-The video playlist is

 ## ROUTES TO IMPLEMENT